espocrm/espocrm/.github/CONTRIBUTING.md

 ## Issues

+#### Guidelines

-When reporting a possible bug, please provide detail steps so that we will be able to reproduce the issue.
-Please try not to use phrases like "very big bug", "huge issue", "useless feature", etc. No need to use exclamation marks as well.
+When reporting a possible bug, provide detail steps so that we will be able to reproduce the issue.
+Steps to reproduce should be clear and unambiguous.
+Try not to use phrases like "very big bug", "huge issue", "useless feature", etc. No need to use exclamation marks as well.

+#### No support

 Note that we don't provide developer help or any kind of support on GitHub.
 For this, please use our [forum](https://forum.espocrm.com).

+#### Forum

+If you are very new to EspoCRM, it's probable that an issue you ran into is not a bug.
+Consider creating a topic on our [forum](https://forum.espocrm.com/forum/general) instead.

+#### Project's best interest

+The issue tracker is for the benefit of the EspoCRM project.
+The project maintainers are going to handle issues in the project's best interest.
+The maintainers have right to close issues without explanation.

+#### Off-topic

+As we reference GitHub issues in release notes, we strive to keep them free of off-topic comments.

 ## Pull Requests